DENNIS-CODES/GoogleSheet/README.md

 # GoogleSheet
-This is a bot which configures Googlesheet, gets orders from google sheet and post them on http endpoints written in AppScript
+This is a bot which configures Googlesheet, gets orders from rowa and columns in google sheet and post them on a configurable http endpoint written in AppScript